sunithamisra/bitcurator/README.md

 * Username: `bcadmin`
 * Password: `bcadmin`

-# Installing BitCurator from scratch
+# Installation and Dependencies

-The core BitCurator tools have been tested in Ubuntu 12.04LTS.
+The core BitCurator tools have been tested in Ubuntu 12.04LTS and Ubuntu 14.04LTS.
 To clone the master BitCurator repository, run:

 * git clone https://github.com/kamwoods/bitcurator